 Given the known risks associated with all door handles, the installation of effective door handle sanitisers should be an essential and natural progression in the ongoing challenge to continually improve general hygiene standards.

 It is not possible to keep a door handle germ free without constant intervention, even if, as claimed by many infection control personnel, the handle is cleaned on a regular basis.
-Therefor the only permanent solutions to this problem would be to automate the opening and closing of the door, to remove the door all together as seen in airports and large public venues or simply install an effective door handle sanitiser such as the “CANNON TOUCH” or the Handle hygiene system
+Therefore the only permanent solutions to this problem would be to automate the opening and closing of the door, to remove the door all together as seen in airports and large public venues or simply install an effective door handle sanitiser.

 Our system can greatly reduce or eliminate this potential problem.
 The door unit itself, is a small neat box that sits about 800mm above the door handle and as the door returns to its closed position a small arm is triggered which results in fine particles of sanitizer being sprayed on the surface of the door handle.
 The quantity of sanitiser released is about 0.75ml which will equate to approximately 4,000 uses per refill cartridge.